 METHOD:

-Place 2 tablespoons of cooking oil in a 3 quart sauté pan and heat over medium heat.
-Add onions and carrots and cook, stirring often, until onions are golden brown and sweet.
+Heat 2 tablespoons oil in a 3-quart sauté pan over medium heat.
+Add onions and carrots, cooking until onions are golden and sweet, about 8–10 minutes.

-Once the cabbage has taken on some color and is wilting, add the wine and bring it to a boil.
-If the wine does not come halfway up the ingredients, add some water or stock to raise the level.
+Pour in the wine and bring to a boil.
+If the liquid doesn’t come halfway up the vegetables, add water or stock as needed.

-Put a tight-fitting lid on the pan and transfer it to the oven.
-Bake until the cabbage is done, about 30 minutes.
-Check periodically to ensure the pan doesn’t dry out.
-If it seems dry, add liquid.
+Cover with a tight-fitting lid and transfer to the oven.
+Bake for about 30 minutes, checking occasionally to ensure it doesn’t dry out.
+Add liquid if needed.

 YIELD: 6 side dish servings, or 4 main dish servings